Unlimited annual leave sounds too good to be true.

-And yet, some organisations swear by it.
+And yet, some organizations swear by it.
 It cannot be denied that unlimited annual leave has been good for some businesses.

 The question is, would it be good for your business?

-In this post, we’ll talk about the case for unlimited annual leave and the case against.
+In this post, we’ll talk about the case for unlimited annual leave and the case against it.

 The Benefits of Unlimited Annual Leave